The long and narrow Walney Island lies at the northern end of Morecambe Bay and is connected by a bridge to

 Access and Facilities for North and South Walney Reserves

-The reserve is open all year, daily from 1000-1700 (1000-1600 in winter).
+South Walney reserve is open daily from 1000-1700 (1000-1600 in winter).
 With very high tides of greater than about 9.8 metres or with large storm surges the reserve may be cut off from the rest of Walney for a couple of hours around high tide.

-To reach Walney Island follow the A590 to Barrow and cross the Jubilee Bridge from the dockyards to the island.
-Turn left and head south on Ocean Road, then left onto Carr Lane and keep going until a caravan park sign is reached, continue ahead on the minor road to the reserve car-park.
+To reach South Walney cross the Jubilee Bridge and turn left, head south on Ocean Road, then left onto Carr Lane and keep going until a caravan park sign is reached, continue ahead on the minor road (vicious speed bumps) to the reserve car-park.

-Following the marked trail leads past gravel-pits and shingle ridges to the Pier Hide overlooking the spit with terns in summer and waders at other times.
+Following the main trail leads past gravel-pits and shingle ridges to the Pier Hide overlooking the spit with terns in summer and waders at other times.
 The trail then leads past the lighthouse and along the seaward side of the island and back to the car-park.

-The hides along this stretch of the trail offer excellent seawatching opportunities in season and can be especially productive after westerly gales (Groyne Hide is currently closed due to storm damage as is one of the screens overlooking the main lagoons).
+The hides along this stretch of the trail offer excellent seawatching opportunities in season and can be especially productive after westerly gales.

 The reserve is very exposed to bad weather and there is little shelter.